cositools/cosi-data-challenges/README.md

 **Magnetar Short Burst Goals:**
 1. Check if they are detectable
-2. If detectable, localize and fit spectrum
+2. If detectable, localize and fit spectrum (and polarization when applicable)

 ## Positrons
 The tools needed to complete these challenges are demonstrated in the [511 imaging](https://github.com/cositools/cosipy/tree/main/docs/tutorials/image_deconvolution/511keV/ScAttBinning) and [511 spectral fit](https://github.com/cositools/cosipy/tree/main/docs/tutorials/spectral_fits/extended_source_fit) notebooks.